Satoshi-Okada/satoshi-okada.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S.
+Mathematical Engineering and Information Physics, The University of Tokyo.
+Apr.
+2016 – Mar.
+2020
-* M.S. in Jekyll, GitHub University, 2014
+* M.S.
+Information Science and Technology, the University of Tokyo.
+Apr.
+2020 – Mar.
+2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D Information Science and Technology, the University of Tokyo.
+Apr.
+2022 -

 Work experience
 ======